 A stroke survivor having rehabilitation at STEPS

-It is now 6 months since Yvonne’s stroke and she is still making progress but now in her own home.
+Since Yvonne’s stroke and she is still making progress but now in her own home.
 She is having physio twice a week and has some caring support going in daily being delivered by Home Instead Senior Care.